Cy3ers/BlogSite/README.md

 ## License

-The Recipe App is open-source software.
+The Blog Web App is open-source software.